mbaleonar/cse15l-lab-reports/Lab Report 5.md

     assertEquals(expected, filtered);
   }
 ```
 Now that there's one test for all the expected methods in the `ListExamples` class, it's time to go back to `ListExamples` and create the `filter` and `merge` methods.
+Since the whole lab is mostly about grading students' submissions, I simply went ahead and copied the `ListExamples` class from [Corrected List Methods](https://github.com/ucsd-cse15l-f22/list-methods-corrected) to ensure that the tests I run are within expected behavior.

+## grade.sh Implementation

+Now that I got all the necessary parts finished, it's time to go back and get working on the workflow of the grading script, which is as follows:

+1. Clone the repository of the student submission to a well-known directory name (provided in starter code)
+2. Check that the student code has the correct file submitted.
+If they didn’t, detect and give helpful feedback about it.
+  - Useful tools here are if and -e/-f.
+You can use the exit command to quit a bash script early.
+3. Somehow get the student code and your test .java file into the same directory
+  - Useful tools here might be cp and maybe mkdir
+4. Compile your tests and the student’s code from the appropriate directory with the appropriate classpath commands.
+If the compilation fails, detect and give helpful feedback about it.
+  - Aside from the necessary javac, useful tools here are output redirection and error codes ($?) along with if
+  - This might be a time where you need to turn off set -e.
+Why?
+ 5.Run the tests and report the grade based on the JUnit output.
+  - Again output redirection will be useful, and also tools like grep could be helpful here